-KEEPSAKE URNS: Memorial jewelry and smaller versions of the full-size urns designed to hold a portion of an adults' ashes fall into this category.
-Keepsake urns are available in several styles and sizes to accommodate a variety of needs.
-In some cases, this size is used for the complete remains of a baby or child or even as a pet urn.
-Keepsake urns are often purchased by families that plan to scatter or share portions of the ashes to retain as a token remembrance.
+Keepsake urns include memorial jewelry and smaller versions of full-size urns.
+These urns are designed to hold a small portion of ashes and are available in several styles and sizes to accommodate a variety of needs.
+In some cases, keepsake urns are used for the complete remains of a baby, or young child or even a pet urn.
+Families often purchase these kinds of small urns to scatter or share portions of the ashes as a token remembrance.